O-Malley-Lab/GF_GCMS_data_analysis/README.md

 For support with using these scripts, please contact lbutkovich@ucsb.edu.

 ## Authors and Acknowledgements
-Primary author: Lazarina Butkovich (University of California, Santa Barbara)
+Primary Author: Lazarina Butkovich (University of California, Santa Barbara)

 Thank you to Fred Krauss for feedback and assistance in writing and formatting these scripts.